“Do I always have to offer the lowest price or not?”

 And the annoying news is: the customer decides what he thinks is the best way.

-The good news is: you are at the helm of your webshop and you can ensure that your organization focuses on providing the best possible service to your customer, exactly as the customer wants – or better.
+The good news is: you are at the helm of your webshop and you can ensure that your organization focuses on providing the best possible service to your customer, exactly how the customer wants it – or better.

 We are going back to your webshop.